DimitarAtanassov/arc-model-lab/docs/architecture.md

 Experiments and evaluation used to live here; they moved to arc-eval-service, which owns metrics, judges, scores, experiments, and comparison.
-The lab is now a focused model-serving service: it runs a named model and persists the inference, and arc-eval-service reads that output by id when it scores an experiment run.
+The lab is now a focused model-serving service: it runs a named model and persists the inference.
+It does not call arc-eval-service and arc-eval-service does not call it; arc-platform runs an inference here, collects the output, and hands that input and output to arc-eval-service as data to score.